How Do Pastors Bounce Back from Challenges?

 Read “Supportive Congregations” by Margaret Clark in Faith Today (Jan/Feb 2022).

 Isolation is a challenging aspect of ministry for pastors involving their geographic location, relocations and shifting communities, ministry schedules, decreased energy, and theological and cultural differences.
-Isolation for pastors can also arise when their role presents relational distance and complications to friendships in their ministry context.
-Competition among churches and ministry peers can too often further isolate pastors.
+Isolation for pastors can also arise when their role presents relational distance and complicates friendships in their ministry context.
+Competition among churches and ministry peers can, too often, further isolate pastors.

 Supportive Resources